helto4real/hassio/doc_source/docs/system/1_proxmox.md

 if you later want to unmount the usb, the command is `umount /media/usb-drive`.

-Top PERMANENTLY MAKE MOUNT AVAILABLE ATT BOOT then do following.
+To PERMANENTLY MAKE MOUNT AVAILABLE ATT BOOT then do following.

 1. `$ blkid -t TYPE=ntfs -sUUID` Check your unique id of drive.
 The type can be `vfat` if not windows formatted.
 2. In the file `/etc/fstab` add the following `UUID=702432D524329DD2 /media/usb-drive ntfs defaults 0 0` REMEMBER TO USER YOUR OWN UUID and other type than ntfs if your drive is formatted non ntfs!